 The Thursday, Jan.
 24 show has been rescheduled to Thursday, Feb.
 28 at 8 PM.

+The Friday, Jan.
+25 show has been rescheduled to Friday, March 1 at 8 PM.
 The Saturday, Jan.
 26 show has been rescheduled to Saturday, March 2 at 8 PM.

 As previously reported, a makeup performance has been added on Wednesday, Feb.
 27 at 7 PM to accommodate Jan.
 23 ticketholders.
 A makeup performance for the Jan.
 22 show was announced to play Feb.
 26, three days after the announced original closing date of the limited engagement.

 The cancellation of those earlier performances of the concert event that offers "the songs that make the whole world sing," as his lyric goes, frustrated the singer, but he's only human — despite his legendary pop status.
 New Yorkers in recent weeks have been struggling with cold and flu viruses, to say nothing of bitter cold temperatures.

 A frisky posting at Manilow.com Jan.
 22 stated, "With deep apologies, and due to a sudden case of bronchitis, tonight's show will be postponed until February 26th.
 Mr. Manilow can be found on the Brooklyn Bridge, getting ready to jump."